 Arthroscopy is a procedure that allows your orthopaedic surgeon to look at and repair problems inside a joint using a fibre-optic camera.
 The procedure can be used to diagnose joint problems, perform surgery or monitor disease.
 The procedure is often used to treat knee, hip, wrist, ankle and shoulder injuries.

-During arthroscopy your doctor will insert a camera into your joint.
-Images will then be displayed on screens for your orthopedic surgeon to see as he works with small surgical tools.
+During arthroscopy your doctor will insert a small camera into your joint.
+Images will then be displayed on screens for your orthopaedic surgeon to see as he works with small surgical tools.
 The surgical equipment used in arthroscopy is particularly small, which means that the incisions made in the body will be small, less painful, and will heal much quicker than those made in traditional open surgery.

 The following conditions can be treated with hip arthroscopy:

 Recovery will depend on the severity of your injury, as well as your personal condition.
-Speak to your orthopedic surgeon about rehabilitation, physical therapy, and any lifestyle changes that might be required.
+Speak to your orthopaedic surgeon about rehabilitation, physical therapy, and any lifestyle changes that might be required.